openfaas/openfaas-cloud/PRIVACY.md

 ## OpenFaaS Cloud - Community Cluster (hosted version)

-This statement applies to the public, hosted version of OpenFaaS Cloud (aka the Community Cluster)which is operated by Alex Ellis.
+This statement applies to the public, hosted version of OpenFaaS Cloud (aka the Community Cluster) which is operated by OpenFaaS Ltd, registered company no: 11076587.

 > Note: These terms do not apply if you are running your own OpenFaaS Cloud cluster.